Kiryuumaru/NukeBuildHelpers/docs/BuildEntry.md

 This document provides an overview of the fluent API functionalities available for `BuildEntry` through the extension methods provided under the namespace `NukeBuildHelpers.Entry.Extensions`.

-All files created on `OutputDirectory` under all `BuildEntry` will propagate on all `TestEntry` and `PublishEntry` with the same app ID.
+All files created on app-specific `OutputDirectory` under all `BuildEntry` will propagate on all `TestEntry` and `PublishEntry` with the same app ID.

 ## Features